PSYD 701. Research Seminar 1. (1).

 PSYD 754.
 Eating Disorders/Substance Abuse/ Somatoform Disorders.
 (2).

-The course examines the major theories addressing somatoform disorders (body dysmorphia, conversion, hypochondriasis, pain disorder and somatization), as well as substance abuse and eating disorders.
-Students will explore possible overlap between these disorders as understood from a variety of theoretical frameworks (including psychoanalytic, behavioral, humanistic and social learning theory), as well as findings from neuroscience.
-The course emphasizes a developmental perspective in the understanding of these issues.
+The course examines the major theories addressing substance abuse.
+Students will understand substance abuse from a variety of theoretical frameworks (including psychoanalytic, behavioral, humanistic, and social learning theory), as well as findings from neuroscience.
+The course emphasizes a developmental perspective in the understanding of this issue.

 PSYD 755.
 Schizophrenia and Other Cognitive Disorders.
 (2).